flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells_part_2.md

 <div class="render-user render-presenter">

-- Pass this input to our transformed additive basis:
+- Pass this input to our transformed additive basis.
+- Note that we do not need to call `set_input_shape` here because each basis element processes one column of the 2D input.

 </div>

 Our new additive transformer basis can then take these behavioral inputs and turn them into the model's design matrix.